eric176176/mem-systems-w26/content/blog/2026-03-02-Pond/index.md

 By pooling memory across 8-16 sockets, Pond achieved a 7-9% reduction in overall DRAM requirements, which translates to a massive 3.5% reduction in total cloud hardware costs.
 Larger pool sizes provided diminishing returns and incurred higher latency penalties.
 In contrants, scaling up to 64 sockets yeilded 13% savings but doing so required CXL switches that pushed access latencies byeond 270ns.

 ## Performance
-The ML prediction model successfully identified 25% of untouched memory across the fleet while only overpredicting for 4% of VMs.
+The ML prediction model achieves 7-9% saving by pooling by successfully identifying 25% of untouched memory across the fleet while only overpredicting for 4% of VMs.

 ## zNUMA Effectiveness
 The zNUMA abstraction worked exceptionally well.
 Workloads correctly predicted to have untouched memory sent less than 0.38% of their memory traffic to the slower CXL pool, virtually eliminating any latency penalties.